ricardojoserf/ricardojoserf.github.io/_posts/2024-1-23-startupfolder.md

 What is the biggest problem with this approach?
 Even if you run this in an good, new, optimized computer, the window will pop up even if it is for half a second.
 If the computer is older, the time the window appears in the screen will be longer, and having the previous Powershell command for more than 15 seconds in the user's screen is probably not the most OPSEC option.

 Could we encode the Powershell command?
-Of course we could, but it is even better if we avoid the window appearing even for half a second.
+Of course, but it is even better if we avoid the window appearing even for half a second.

 ##### Changing Powershell for VBScript

-For that we will use a .VBS script, which will not pop any cmd window.
+To avoid any windows appearing in the screen, we will use a VBScript file.
 For example, the following script will execute an encoded powershell command which will call "c:\ProgramData\Outlook\OutlookUpdate.exe".
-If we create a .VBS script with this content in the Startup folder, the program will get executed and there will be no window popping the user could ever see:
+If we create this file in the Startup folder, the program will get executed and there will be no window popping the user could ever see:

 ```
 Set objShell = WScript.CreateObject(""WScript.Shell"")